JusKIdding/sw-part2-dana/README.md

 # sw-part2-dana
-for Sunway Part 2 Assessment
+For Sunway Part 2 Assessment from candidate Dana

 Please note:
 This is made with minimal knowledge of Spring Boot Framework.